Vaduvur Srinivasa Desikachariar: Life and contribution

 His uncle (Chitappa), Ganapadi Sri Narasimhachariar, was one of the great Veda teachers of those days, teaching in the famous Veda Patasala in Mannargudi founded by Sri Anna Swami Iyengar (continued by his son, A. Srinivasa Iyengar Swami).
-In fact, he introduced the weekly tests in Veda Patasalas in Tamil Nadu modelled after the Kerala pattern.
-His father died when he was 12, the young Desikachariar was enrolled by his uncle, in that Patasala and started training in Divya Prabandham from Kanthadai Ramanujachariar Swami and later Veda Adhyayanam from his uncle.
+He introduced the weekly tests in Veda Patasalas in Tamil Nadu modelled after the Kerala pattern.
+His father died when he was 12.
+As a child, Desikachariar was enrolled by his uncle in that Patasala and started training in Divya Prabandham from Kanthadai Ramanujachariar Swami and was later trained in Veda Adhyayanam by his uncle.
 He completed Veda Adhyayanam (up to Kramantham) in seven years and completed the Ganantham and then Salakshanam (equivalent to PhD) in just one more year.
 He was examined at the Sankara Mutt and cleared these in First Distinction.

 As Yajamana Bhakti, when Sri Desikachariar was honoured with the President Award in 2001, he went straight to Mannargudi and sought the blessings of A Srinivasa Iyengar Swami, his well wisher and founder of Mannargudi Veda Pata Sala and then later visited his own house in Vaduvur.